 Widgets also run similarly on iPads.
 Additionally, Apple Watch users can use similar widgets that they’d find on their iPhone screen right on their wrist.
 Aside from getting notifications, lock screen shortcuts, and an additional device compatible with Siri, the ability to use widgets with an Apple Watch is a significant draw for the accessory.

 Many people make liberal use of fitness and health apps on their phones.
-Whether you monitor your health or track your workout goals, it is good to access your wellness apps easily.
+Whether you monitor your health or track your workout goals, it is good to access your wellness apps easily through the widgets.

 Try putting a calendar widget and a health widget on your lock screen so you can keep up to date on your daily health goals, like water intake, nutrition tracking, and fitness.
 Your Apple Health App and other health-tracking apps can go in a designated folder on your main display.